 - Dark-Skinned Blond: Amanda's friend Mimi.

-- Imagine Spot: The parts of the story told from Peach's point of view, where she is a benevolent knight protecting herself and her "kingdom" against the vicious "handra" monster.
+- The parts of the story told from Peach's point of view, where she is a benevolent princess-turned-knight protecting herself against the vicious "handra" monster that kidnapped her.

 - Since Peach spends her whole life in one big Imagine Spot, a more traditional example might be her vision of the "ferret prince" visiting her.

 - Left Hanging: A lot of little hints at bigger emotional dilemmas in the humans' lives were dropped, but the story focused mostly on Peach's adventures and is only three volumes long, so most of these potential side-stories weren't fully developed.